madeline-stevens/coding-falcons/README.md

 #### MIME chrome error message:

-I was missing a comma in the server.js file, had multiple scripts for bootstrap and jquery.
+There was missing a semicolon in the server.js file, had multiple scripts for bootstrap and jquery.

 ### Resources